-m=application 911 UDP/DTLS/SCTP webrtc-datachannel

-c=IN IP6 2001:db8::3

-a=max-message-size:1000

-a=sctp-port 5000

-a=setup:actpass

-a=dcmap:200 label="A-Identity";subprotocol="t140"

-a=dcsa:200 fmtp:t140 cps=20 recvonly

-a=dcsa:200 hlang-send:es eo

-a=dcmap:201 label="B-Identity";subprotocol="t140"

-a=dcsa:201 fmtp:t140 cps=20 sendonly

-a=dcsa:201 hlang-recv:es eo

-a=dcmap:202 label="C-Identity";subprotocol="t140"

-a=dcsa:202 fmtp:t140 cps=20 sendonly

-a=dcsa:202 hlang-recv:es eo

 7-8.
 IMS-A sends an REINVITE message with three stream IDs to UE-B and establish corresponding DC stream IDs for UE-B. The stream IDs are similar to step4.

 9-10.
 IMS-A sends an REINVITE message with three stream IDs to UE-C and establish corresponding DC stream IDs for UE-C. The stream IDs are similar to step4.